 Jeff's not sure how long Annie's in the bathroom but his heart races when the door eventually opens, unease scoring the length of his tightening muscles as she murmurs, "Oh," and with a click the room floods with darkness.

 Following the line where wall meets ceiling, Jeff's eyes gradually adjust to the lack of light.
-There's a faint thud of music from a club down the street, not loud enough to permeate the stillness and silence seeping into every limb.
-He tries to wrap his mind around the fact that it was only fifteen hours ago that he woke to the feel of Annie's fingers trawling his spine and so much…promise.
+There's a faint thud of music from a club down the street, not loud enough to permeate the stillness and silence seeping into everything but enough to make the awkward distance between them noticeable.
+He tries to wrap his mind around the fact that only fifteen hours ago he woke to the feel of Annie's fingers trawling his spine and the weight of so much…promise.

 He can hear the thud of his blood circling every vein and vessel.

 Annie's whispered voice sounds so loud that it almost hurts his ears.